bolognesandwiches/AdVantage/CURSOR_MEMORY.md

    - Comparison view for different time periods

 The implementation follows the requirements outlined in the RFP, particularly addressing the need for sophisticated data visualization capability with an emphasis on user experience and visual appeal.

+## DSP Log Processing Implementation

+The DSP log processing system has been implemented with the following components:

+1. **Log Parser**: A flexible CSV parser that handles Beeswax DSP log format with the following features:
+   - Automatic header detection and column mapping
+   - Robust error handling for missing or malformed data
+   - Configurable parsing with fallbacks for different date formats
+   - Comprehensive metrics extraction for key performance indicators

+2. **Log Processor Service**: A service that handles the processing of DSP log files:
+   - File validation and format detection
+   - Integration with the parser to extract relevant metrics
+   - Results storage and retrieval capabilities
+   - Error handling and status tracking

+3. **API Integration**: New endpoints for log processing and analysis:
+   - POST /api/files/process/:id - Process a specific log file
+   - GET /api/files/analysis/:id - Retrieve analysis results for a processed file

+4. **Extracted Metrics**:
+   - Performance metrics (impressions, clicks, conversions, CTR)
+   - Bid metrics (bid price, win rate, clearing price)
+   - Campaign performance breakdown
+   - Geographic distribution of traffic
+   - Device and browser breakdown
+   - Hourly traffic patterns
+   - Domain performance analysis

+The implementation follows a clean architecture with separation of concerns:
+- The parser is responsible only for parsing and data extraction
+- The processor service handles the workflow and storage of results
+- The API layer manages request validation and response formatting

+This modular approach allows for easy extension to support additional DSP log formats in the future, such as Google DV360, The Trade Desk, or MediaMath logs.

+## End-to-End Log Processing Workflow

+The DSP log processing workflow has been implemented as a complete end-to-end system:

+1. **File Upload UI**:
+   - Drag-and-drop interface for easy file selection
+   - Progress tracking during upload
+   - File validation with proper error messages
+   - Multi-file upload support

+2. **Backend Processing**:
+   - Robust CSV parsing with column mapping
+   - Metric extraction and aggregation
+   - JSON result generation for frontend consumption
+   - Error handling and reporting

+3. **Frontend-Backend Integration**:
+   - Automatic processing after upload completion
+   - Status tracking for processing state
+   - Error handling with retry capabilities
+   - Direct links to view analysis results

+4. **User Experience Considerations**:
+   - Clear status indicators for each processing step
+   - Toast notifications for important events
+   - Intuitive UI for managing uploaded files
+   - Seamless transition from upload to analysis

+The implementation provides a foundation that can be extended to handle more sophisticated analytics capabilities as outlined in the RFP.
+The current system focuses on extracting basic metrics from Beeswax DSP logs, but the architecture is designed to support additional log formats and more advanced analytics modules in the future.

+This approach aligns with the RFP requirements for a comprehensive DSP log analytics platform, particularly the data ingestion layer that can process high-volume bid and win logs and the analytics engine that performs comprehensive log analysis.